With Bogart and Bacall in the starring roles an unusual fugitive movie takes flight.

 She was more than just a movie star.

-Smithsonian.com published an in-depth story yesterday about Austrian born Hollywood icon Hedy Lamarr, and how her technical genius helped bring the world Wi-Fi, Bluetooth, GPS, and cell phones.
+Smithsonian.com published an in-depth story yesterday about Austria-Hungary born Hollywood icon Hedy Lamarr, and how her technical genius helped bring the world Wi-Fi, Bluetooth, GPS, and cell phones.
 Hah!
 Get with it Smithsonian.
-We talked about this under discussed aspect of her life years ago.
+We talked about this under-discussed aspect of her life years ago.

 It's curious that no matter how many times people write about Lamarr's technological exploits it never seems to become a generally known aspect of her personality.
 Maybe people want to see her as a beautiful actress, and much of the interest stops there.
 The Smithsonian piece will probably help change that a bit, and it's well written also (though considering what digital technology has wrought we'd probably add the phrase "for better and worse").